Gianik/recipe-web/README.md

             })
         // The goal of this api is to create a user this specific api is used
         // in registration and addUsers a variation is used in add recipes.
-        //It does this by creating an instance of Pocketbase with the link and
+        // It does this by creating an instance of Pocketbase with the link and
         // call a function of collection that is create along with the data needed.
     ```